Gina Lujan – Social Entrepreneur

 Gina was recognized as one of Sacramento Business Journal’s 25 Business Leaders of 2012 and 2013.
 She also received an International Women’s Day award from the Sacramento Community.
 In addition, she was named the recipient of the region’s highly regarded 2013’s Women Who Mean Business Award, Regional Economic Leader for 2013, and a national award for Latina of Excellence In Information Sciences and Technology in 2015.

 Her other endeavor is Code For Hood, a nonprofit aimed at educating disadvantaged youth by way of hackathons and STEM-related workshops.

-Gina serves on the Metro Chamber Board, Inclusive Economic Development Board, Success Equity STEM Initiative Board, Regional Prosperity Committee, Digitial Literacy Advisory Group, Self Awareness, and Recovery Board.
+Gina serves on the Measure U Community Advisory Committee, Metro Chamber Board, Inclusive Economic Development Board, Success Equity STEM Initiative Board, Regional Prosperity Committee, Digital Literacy Advisory Group, Self Awareness, and Recovery Board.

 She and her teams’ accomplishments include:

 - Opening the first hacker and maker space in Sacramento

 - Holding Sacramento’s first public hackathon

 - Being the first space in the region with a public gigabit Internet connection